russellallen/self/docs/handbook/progguid.rst

 In this case, the inline object is playing the role of a case statement.

-Another use of inline objects is to return multiple values from a method, as discussed in section 4.4.
+Another use of inline objects is to return multiple values from a method, as discussed in section `How to Return Multiple Values`_.
 Yet another use of inline objects is to parameterize the behavior of some other object.
 For example, the predicate used to order objects in a *priorityQueue* can be specified using an inline
 object: